amin-norollah/RTHS/README.md

 Application
 ------------
-The width of the data and the number of records received can change by tow parameters.
-"N" and "W" parameters can be change between 16 ~ 256 and 16 ~ 128 bits, respectively
-(According to resource available on the target FGPA chip).
-You can find parameters in the top module of design.
+The parameters that determine the width of the data and the number of records can be adjusted using the "N" and "W" parameters, which can range from 16 to 256 and 16 to 128 bits, respectively.
+These values can be modified based on the resources available on the target FPGA chip, and can be found in the top module of the design.

-Note that changing the parameter "N" causes a change in the structure of the Bitonic Sorting Network(BSN).
-Therefore, BSN must also be upgraded.
+However, it should be noted that changing the "N" parameter will alter the structure of the Bitonic Sorting Network (BSN), necessitating an upgrade to this component as well.

-The sorting process is performed similar to the multi-dimensional sorting algorithm described in our paper and proposed hardware is provided to implement it.
-Some of the main modules are listed in the following table:
+The sorting process employed by this hardware is similar to the multidimensional sorting algorithm described in our paper.
+We have provided the necessary hardware modules to implement this algorithm, some of which are listed in the table below:

 Files | Description
 --- | ---